 Most applications cause no concern and are seen as positive development in a town that must continue to develop and progress.
 Others can be viewed as inappropriate and ill-fitting.
-Careful thought is given to how and why such applications fail to meet planning criteria, what considerations & adjustments might be made, and when appropriate an objection with the reasons is submitted to Leeds City Council.
+Careful thought is given to how and why such applications might fail to meet planning criteria, what considerations & adjustments might be made and, when appropriate, an objection with the reasons is submitted to Leeds City Council.

-Large developments have a long-term and lasting consequences both in terms of the loss of green field areas surrounding the town and the pressure put upon the town’s resources & facilities by a greatly expanded population.
+Large developments have long-term and lasting consequences both in the loss of green field areas surrounding the town and the consequential pressure put upon the town’s resources & facilities by a greatly expanded population.